jyotiskaghosh/ganjifa/game-api/RULES.md

               They have Attack and Defence which are used in Battle and also have a Family.
               Any creature above rank 0 can only be played by evolving a creature in the battlezone who shares the same family(unless stated otherwise) and has rank one less than, equal or more than the creature.
+              After you use a creature to attack it becomes tapped.
+              Creatures Can attack only opponent's tapped creatures.
 2. Spells: Are cards that have various effects to alter the play of the game, and are usually sent to the graveyard after it's cast.
            Often, a Spell Card has a single effect to provide a bonus to the user or a weakness to the opponent.
            Spells Can't be cast unless there is an untapped creature who shares their civilization and has rank higher or equal to their own in the battlezone.